JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 This check is used to detect two types of error in the observed wind speed.
 The first occurs when two levels have identical pressures but a large vector difference between their measured wind speeds.
-If the squared difference in the measured wind speeds is larger than a threshold (\ :code:`UICheck_TInterpIdenticalPTolSq`) then both levels are flagged.
+If the squared difference between the measured wind speeds is larger than a threshold (\ :code:`UICheck_TInterpIdenticalPTolSq`) then both levels are flagged.

-The second type of error is detected by interpolating the significant level wind speeds onto any encompassed standard levels, as is done for temperature in the Interpolation check (\ :ref:`see here <profconcheck_overview>`).
+The second type of error is detected by interpolating the significant level wind speeds onto any encompassed standard levels, as is done for temperature in the Interpolation check (\ :ref:`see here <profconcheck_interpolation>`).
 If the squared difference between the interpolated and measured wind speeds is larger than a certain amount (\ :code:`UICheck_TinterpTolSq`) then both levels are flagged.